-Once a student begins enrolling in 998, he/she is not required to maintain continuous enrollment during the fall and spring semesters until he/she has defended the dissertation.
-Once a student begins taking 999, he/she is required to maintain continuous enrollment until he/she has graduated.
+Once a student begins enrolling in 998, he/she is not required to maintain continuous enrollment.
+Once a student begins taking 999, he/she is required to maintain continuous enrollment until he/she has graduated - regardless of whether the students need the credits.
+Failure to maintain continuous enrollment will result in the student being required to enroll and pay for any missed credits before their degree will be conferred.

-Students are required to enroll in 3 credits of dissertation in the term immediately preceding the one in which they submitted their Dissertation Proposal Cover Sheet to the Dean's Office.
+Students are required to enroll in 3 credits of dissertation in the term immediately preceding the one in which they submitted their Dissertation Proposal Cover Sheet to the Graduate Program Coordinators Office.
 In each subsequent semester thereafter, students are required to enroll in at least 3 credits of dissertation until they have completed the minimum 12 hours combined.
 Only after completing the minimum combined 12 hours of dissertation, may a student enroll in 1 credit of dissertation per term.
 During this period, the University will only certify you as having part-time enrollment status if you are enrolled in 4.5 credits.
 Full-time status is awarded when a student is registered for 9 credits or 6 credits with a 20-hour teaching assistantship.
+International students must follow registration rules set forth by the Office of International Programs and Services (IOPS): http://oips.gmu.edu/

 You are strongly encouraged to discuss your proposal and dissertation credit plans with your advisor.